 Access modifiers are used in class definitions to restrict or allow access to class members (properties and methods).
 PHP provides three access levels:

-: Accessible within the class and its child classesprivate
+public: Accessible everywhereprotected: Accessible within the class and its child classesprivate: Accessible only within the class itself

 Letβs explore each of them in detail.

-Keyword in PHP
+π public Keyword in PHP

-modifier allows class members to be accessed from anywhereβinside the class, outside the class, and in child classes.
+The public modifier allows class members to be accessed from anywhereβinside the class, outside the class, and in child classes.

 β Example: